Sdhir/Kernel-Density-Estimation-using-Mixture-of-Gaussians/README.md

 # Kernel-Density-Estimation-using-Mixture-of-Gaussians

 The mean of log-likelihood is computed on given datasets using kernel density estimation based on mixture of Gaussians distributions.
-The standard devia- tion () corresponding to a Gaussian component is considered optimal when there is a peak value observed in the computation of log-likelihood.
+The standard deviation corresponding to a Gaussian component is considered optimal when there is a peak value observed in the computation of log-likelihood.
 This work is a maximum likelihood estimation on given datasets.
 The realized model has successfully found out the optimal standard deviation of Gaussian kernel on